5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

-We need to set `⎕WSID` because the global trap will attempt to save a workspace in case of a crash.
+We need to set `⎕WSID` because the global trap will attempt to save a workspace in the event of a crash.

 ### Trap parameters